-Facial recognition software is useful for a plethora of things – unlocking your phone, helping people with autism recognise emotions, or for police deciding which individuals should be stopped and searched on the street.
+Facial recognition software is useful for a plethora of things – unlocking your phone, helping people with autism recognise emotions, or for police to decide which individuals should be stopped and searched on the street.
 However, facial recognition systems trained with biased data are likely to algorithmically discriminate against women and minorities.

 Scholarly analysis of several commercially available facial recognition systems revealed that many (if not all) companies employ binary sex categories of male and female.
 Systems built on such a classification system are unable to recognise the complexities of gender and will misclassify transgender and non-binary persons.
 Besides leading a person to feel rejected or excluded, this can have consequences when facial recognition is applied in, say, airport security.
 Security procedures following a misclassification could easily cause someone to miss their flight.